Federal Subsistence Permits

 Permits are not required to hike or camp in the backcountry.
 However, we have some restrictions on large groups of people camping in the backcountry.
 Please go to our Backcountry Frequently Asked Questions page to find out more about what it takes to experience the backcountry at Wrangell-St. Elias.

 A Commercial Use Authorization (CUA) is necessary to operate commercially within Wrangell-St. Elias National Park & Preserve.
 Learn more about conducting business within the park.

 Air Taxi CUAs in Wrangell-St.Elias are only issued for one-year; all other commercial activities in Wrangell may be permitted for one or two-years.

 Commercial Filming & Still Photography -- This information is for any commercial operation wishing to film or take photographs within the boundaries of the park and preserve.

-Special Use Permit Application (pdf format 615 KB) -- This catch-all category covers permits that may be necessary for a variety of activities, such as organizing a large wedding in the park.
+Special Use Permit Application (fillable pdf format 111 KB) -- This catch-all category covers permits that may be necessary for a variety of activities, such as organizing a large wedding in the park.
 Special Use Permits (SUPs) ensure that activities under permit do not cause unacceptable impacts to park resources, conflict with other permitted activities or user groups, and minimize negative impacts on the visitor experience.
 If you would like to apply for a permit, please Email the Special Use Permit Coordinator or call 907-822-7206.
 Complete application packets must be received at least 30 days prior to the start date of the activity to ensure that there is sufficient time to review and process the request.
 Thank you for your interest in planning your activity in Wrangell-St. Elias National Park and Preserve.
 We look forward to working with you.

 Public Use Cabin Reservations